 What I really love in Zagreb are those different influences you can feel in it.
 Austrian and German influence in its historical architecture and food, Mediterranean influence in the way people live in the street (coffee culture is amazing here), the influence of the rural area around the city which you can especially feel on its central market Dolac – with all the nice food and products from the countryside.

 There is a strong influence from the east as well, especially in a nice food like čevapčići or burek (I urge you to try both) that comes from the neighbouring Bosnia.

 Architecture & places to see

 Zagreb isn’t a large city, and its centre can easily be seen on foot.
 The most interesting places are Zagreb’s main square, Trg Bana Jelačića (often only called the square – ‘Trg’ among the locals), Upper town (Gornji grad) and a Green Horseshoe (Zelena Potkova) the line of parks with many beautiful and important buildings built next to them at the end of the 19th Century.

 ‘Trg’ is a meeting point and a true heart of Zagreb.
 Horse rider statue of Ban Jelačić and a fountain Manduševac are the most popular sights there.
 Tourist Information Centre is there, too, together with some very nice cafes.
 On its northern side is a model of a city centre, a very nice spot to see the city from above and plan in which direction to stroll next.

 Just next to it is Dolac Market, a place where you can find a variety of fresh food from all around Croatia.
-I just looove the cottage cheese they have there, but you can also find some delicious pastry or a great quality fruit and vegetables.
-It’s also very famous for a typical red umbrellas and a statue of ‘Kumica’, one of the ladies coming from a villages around Zagreb to sell their products in a market in a big city.
+I just looove the cottage cheese they have there, but you can also find some delicious pastry or an excellent quality fruit and vegetables.
+It’s also very famous for typical red umbrellas and a statue of ‘Kumica’, one of the ladies coming from villages around Zagreb to sell their products in a market in a big city.